midorikocak/umprum/docs/ancient-philosophy/1-introduction.md

 ## Identity Politics

 Useful and unuseful labels.
 Politics was healthy contest of ideas.
 Right vs. Left.
 However it changed.
 Today is mostly about marketing of ideas and popularism.
-(Michelle Houllebecq is an important name.
+(Michelle Houllebecq is an important name.)

+> Michel Houellebecq (French: [miʃɛl wɛlbɛk]; born Michel Thomas; 26 February 1956)[1] is a French author, filmmaker, and poet.

+> His first book was a biographical essay on the horror writer H. P. Lovecraft.
+Houellebecq published his first novel, Whatever, in 1994.
+His next novel, Atomised, published in 1998, brought him international fame as well as controversy.
+Platform followed in 2001.
+He published several books of poems, including The Art of Struggle (Le sens du combat) in 1996.
+After a publicity tour for Platform led to his being taken to court for inciting racial hatred, he moved to Ireland for several years.[2]
+He currently resides in France,[3] where he has been described as "France’s biggest literary export and, some say, greatest living writer."[4]
+In 2010 he published La Carte et le Territoire (published the same year in English as The Map and the Territory) which won the prestigious Prix Goncourt; and, in 2015, Submission.
+[Michel Houellebecq Wikipedia](https://en.wikipedia.org/wiki/Michel_Houellebecq)

 ## Concept Portmanteau